 Chatbot marketing is a way to promote products and services using a chatbot — a computer application that carries conversations with users by a predetermined scenario or with the help of AI.
-Brands create this virtual assistant in chatbot builder, and connect it with messaging apps like Facebook Messenger, WhatsApp, Snapchat, etc., or add to their website.
+Brands create this virtual assistant with a chatbot builder, and connect it with messaging apps like Facebook Messenger, WhatsApp, Snapchat, Telegram, etc., or add to their website.

 The first “chatterbot” named Eliza was developed in 1967 to demonstrate communication between humans and machines.
 Today, chatbots help companies achieve a high level of user engagement and solve users' problems, speaking with leads right in their private space.
 It promises the growth of profits but, at the same time, requires responsibility and respect.

 - Provides a quick response

 - Fits any business

 - Save time and money.
 A chatbot allows your business to serve more clients with fewer resources and efforts.
 Unlike human beings, the chatbot needs no salary and works 24/7, meaning that creating a chatbot is a one-time investment.

 - Help to segment traffic.
 Chatbots diversify your audience by leading the conversation in different directions.
 For example, a person showing interest in pricing is likely to be a warm lead, so the chatbot may suggest making an order right in the chat.
 In case people need more information, the chatbot should give all the necessary details about your product or service.

 - Provide a quick response.
 An instant reply enables users to solve their problems fast and results in a positive user experience for your clients.
 If performed correctly, the chatbot will improve your brand image and grow the feeling of trust associated with your company.